e96031413/AA-YOLO/README.md

 ## Important note!!!
 2021/03/31 update:

-**Please do not use NAS (Network Attached Storage) to store the coco dataset, it might slow down the tranining speed.
+**Be careful to use NAS (Network Attached Storage) to store the coco dataset, it might slow down the tranining speed.
 Store your dataset locally.**

 ## Requirements

 ```
-# Install mish-cuda if you want to lower the GPU memory consumption during training (from 12G -> 8G)
+# Install mish-cuda if you want to use fewer GPU memory during training (from 12G -> 8G)
 pip install git+https://github.com/thomasbrandon/mish-cuda/
 pip install -r requirements.txt
 ```